Legaeldan/siobhan-mcgowan-photography/README.md

     <img src="https://siobhan-mcgowan-photography.s3.eu-west-1.amazonaws.com/static/img/register.png" href="http://siobhan-mcgown-photography.herokuapp.com/" target="_blank" rel="noopener" alt="Image of how register page looks on all screen sizes"/>
 </div>

+- Displays a basic registration page, comprising of a user name, email address, and password, with password confirmation.

+- If a user is currently registered using the same name, an error is attached to the page, and returned to the registration page.

 ### Login Page

 <div align="center">
     <img src="https://siobhan-mcgowan-photography.s3.eu-west-1.amazonaws.com/static/img/login.png" href="http://siobhan-mcgown-photography.herokuapp.com/" target="_blank" rel="noopener" alt="Image of how login page looks on all screen sizes"/>
 </div>

+- Displays a basic login page using either the users email or username.

+- Failed logon attempt returns the user back to the login page with an error.

+- Successful login redirects the user back to the index page, and displays a success message that the user logged in.

 ### Profile Page

+- Displays a page which includes a table with all purchased items attached to the account.

+- All items can be viewed without a watermark by clicking the appropriate image, which opens the image in a new tab.

 ### Contact Page

 <div align="center">
     <img src="https://siobhan-mcgowan-photography.s3.eu-west-1.amazonaws.com/static/img/contact.png" href="http://siobhan-mcgown-photography.herokuapp.com/" target="_blank" rel="noopener" alt="Image of how contact page looks on all screen sizes"/>
 </div>

+- Displays the contact page, which includes a map location banner.

+- Map location showing where the business is located, pulled from google maps, and embedded in the page.

+- Left side of the page displays business details such as address and contact number and email.

+- Basic contact form is included, which when successful, automatically generates an email using SendGrid and send to the user.
+Also generates a copy to be sent to the admin.

 ### 403 Page